 This feature is fully compatible with Microsoft Office 2013, 2010 and 2007.

-sensenet ECM supports the following authentication schemes with Office integration:
+sensenet supports the following authentication schemes with Office integration:

 Office may not allow you to open documents from sites that are not in the list of Trusted Sites.
 To set up your site as a trusted site open Internet Explorer then go to Internet Options.
 On the Security tab select Trusted sites then click Sites.
 In the following window add your site’s url to the list.